Cirrent/ccm_documentation_prod/docs/getting-started-with-the-ccm-development-kit.rst

 Overview
 **************

-The Cloud Connectivity Manager provides secure cloud connectivity for IoT products.
-The Development Kit is built to walk you through the main capabilities of the CCM product, including:
+INFINEON offers a CCM development kit containing a single AIROC™ CCM module which you can connect to any PC.
+It is designed to help you walk through the main capabilities of the CCM product, including:

-* Cloud ID for secure cloud authentication using the pre-programmed CCM device certificate
+* CIRRENT™ Cloud ID for effortless, secure cloud authentication using the device certificate pre-programmed into the CCM module

-* Wi-Fi onboarding, including the Infineon CIRRENT mobile app for testing, and the mobile app SDK to simplify development of your own app
+* Wi-Fi onboarding with additional assistance from the CIRRENT™ mobile app for testing, and a mobile app SDK which simplifies development of your own app
 * Secure and reliable full network stack, including Wi-Fi, TCP/IP, HTTP, MQTT, TLS, and other networking features

-* Secure and reliable Over-The-Air (OTA) firmware update of the CCM firmware
+* The ability to send secure and reliable Over-The-Air (OTA) firmware updates for CCM firmware

-* Optional CIRRENT™ IoT Network Intelligence (INI) for monitoring and managing your CCM fleet and monitoring connectivity reliability
+* Optional use of CIRRENT™ IoT Network Intelligence (INI) for monitoring and managing your CCM fleet and monitoring connectivity reliability

-* Robust AT command set to connect your host to the cloud
+* Robust AT command set compatible with AWS IoT ExpressLink, making it easy to connect your host to the cloud

-This Getting Started section walks you through:
+This getting started section walks you through:

-1. :ref:`Getting the CCM Bound to Your Infineon Account`
+1. :ref:`Steps required to bind your CCM developer kit to an Infineon Account for access to CIRRENT™ Cloud ID <Getting the CCM Bound to your Infineon Accounts>`

-2. :ref:`Getting the CCM Online`
+2. :ref:`Steps to get your CCM developer kit online <Getting the CCM Online>`

-3. :ref:`Getting the CCM Connected to Your AWS Account`
+3. :ref:`Getting your CCM developer kit connected to your AWS account <Getting the CCM Connected to Your AWS Account>`

 Kit Contents
 **************